Darep/wordpress-boilerplate/README.md

     git clone --recursive git://github.com/Darep/wordpress-boilerplate.git

-And remove my repo from git:
+And remove this origin repository from your working copy:

     cd wordpress-boilerplate
     git remote rm origin

-Now you can start working on your project!
+Add your new origin repository to your working copy:

-Note: Add your own repo later using `git remote add origin <url_here>`
+    git remote add origin <url_here>

 ## License

 Licensed under the MIT license.

-Copyright (c) 2013 Antti-Jussi Kovalainen, http://ajk.fi/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: